open/close all folders

 - Hair-Trigger Temper: Usually quite justified.

-- Hyperspace Arsenal: Whenever he chases Mortadelo, he wields giant weapons of several kinds.
+- Hyperspace Arsenal: Whenever he chases Mortadelo, he wields giant weapons of several kinds he gets out of thin air.
 A tie-in book claims that he would be a better agent than James Bond if he bothered using them against actual enemies.

 - Hypocrite: Claims to be an ideal worker, but he steals the Supervisor's expensive wine and cigars and talks behind the people's backs (and is punished for it).

-- Jerkass with a Heart of Gold: He is rigid, very hot-tempered and also a bit pedantic, but not a bad guy overall, and he cares deeply for Mortadelo even if he would die before admitting it.
+- Jerk with a Heart of Gold: He is uptight, very hot-tempered and also a bit pedantic, but not a bad guy overall, and he cares deeply for Mortadelo even if he would die before admitting it.

 - Limited Wardrobe: White shirt, black bow tie, red pants (very rarely blue) and brown shoes.
 He also wore a red jacket in his beginnings.